GhostEsso/toDoList/README.md

 1. Mark tasks as complete: Add functionality that allows users to mark tasks as completed.
 This can be done by adding a checkbox next to each task and updating its status accordingly.

 2. Delete Tasks: Allow users to delete tasks from the list after they are completed or no longer relevant.
 You can add a trash can icon next to each task to allow deletion.

-3. Task sorting: Add the ability to sort tasks by different criteria, such as alphabetical order, date added, completion status, etc. It will help users organize their to-do list more conveniently.

-4. Filter tasks: Allow users to filter tasks based on different criteria, such as showing only completed tasks, unfinished tasks, priority tasks, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>